 Calibre Audio can now be accessed on smartphones and tablets through the free Dolphin EasyReader app.
 Once set up, the Dolphin EasyReader app also provides convenient access to Calibre Audio, letting you search for, download and listen to books, all from one place.
 Calibre Audio and Dolphin will be hosting a series of free webinars in the coming months demonstrating access to Calibre Audio with the EasyReader app.
 To find out more and to register, refer to the How we help page on the Calibre Audio website.

 The UK education collection from RNIB Bookshare provides blind and partially sighted students and pupils with access to a library of over 500,000 accessible books.
 Access is available through participating schools, colleges and universities.

 Amazon Kindle and Audible are perhaps the best well known services for eBooks and audiobooks respectively.
 Millions of books are available for purchase and can be read or listened to using accessible apps available on computers, smartphones and tablets, including Amazon’s Fire Tablet devices.
 Owners of Amazon Echo smart speaker devices can also access their books through the Alexa voice assistant.

 Apple Books is another example of an accessible commercial electronic bookstore offering eBooks and audiobooks for purchase through Apple iPhones, iPads and Mac computers.

 Not so long ago, only a tiny percentage of published works were available in accessible formats.
 This situation has improved significantly over recent years thanks to the widespread availability of accessible reading apps and services.
-Blind and partially sighted people are now able to enjoy a whole world of accessible storytelling.
+Blind and partially sighted students are now able to enjoy a whole world of accessible storytelling.
 This is one tale that is set to continue as technology advances.